electricimp/Usb/docs/ApplicationDevelopmentGuide.md

 This guide is intended for those developers who is going to integrate one or more of the existing USB drivers into their applications.

-Before you use a driver, please carefully read it's documentation, limitations and requirements.
+Before you use a driver, please carefully read it's documentation, limitations, and requirements.

 ### Including USB Framework and Driver Libraries

-By default the base USB Drivers Framework itself does not provide any device drivers out of the box.
+By default, the base USB Drivers Framework itself does not provide any device drivers out of the box.
 So application developers should explicitly include and manage drivers they need.